sciZer0/7/v/README.md

 Actually, limited changeability of codebase is not bad since all we need is trustlessness, permissionlessness and sustainability, and we can get this all thanks to decentralization — even with changeability, having the right approach, we can access trustless token transferring, trustless liquidity providing and trustless token swapping.

-Extremal decentralization is the answer and the solution.
+Extremal decentralization is the answer and solution.

-The construction (codebase) can have variables when values of the variables are changed only in an extremely decentralized way
+The construction (codebase) can have variables when values of the variables are changed only in an extremely decentralized way.